johnwbyrd/superpawn/README.md

 Description
 -----------

-When my wife Amanda was very small, her older sister made her play chess.
-Although her older sister was quite serious at the chessboard, Amanda quickly tired of the slow game.
-Eventually Amanda would grab a pawn and yell "It's SUUUUPERPAWWWWWN!" and whoosh it around, knocking all the other pieces off the board.
-This is the basic strategic and evaluation methodology that I have attempted to incorporate into this chess engine.

-Superpawn is capable of making many fascinating chess moves, many of which are occasionally legal.
+Superpawn is capable of making many fascinating chess moves, many of which are legal.
 It beats its author handily at the game, which is not terribly surprising since its author is a lifelong patzer.

 Superpawn is an excellent example of the "objects gone wild" style of